stroughk/us_presidents/README.md

 ## Usage

 User is greeted with a welcome message and an image of the US flag.
 A list of all US presidents is displayed.
-The user is prompted to select one president by typing the index number.
-Once a president is selected, a bried information is provided for the reader.
-User is prompted with an option to read additional details about the president.
+The user is prompted to select one president by typing the index number associated with the selected president.
+Once a president is selected, a brief information is provided to the reader.
+The user is prompted with an option to read additional details about the president.
 Once the user responds with a 'YES', more details are displayed to the user about the selected president.
-Reader has a choise to either list the presidents again or exit the program.
+Reader has a choice to either list the presidents again or exit the program.

 ## Development